getcuia/ochre/README.md

 # ochre

+# ochre 🗿

+> A down-to-earth approach to colors

-A tiny Python package for working with colors focusing on human perception.
+ochre is a tiny Python package for working with colors in a pragmatic way.
+The focus is on simplicity and ease of use, but also on human perception.

 ## Features